Raipur–Visakhapatnam Expressway: Proposed future connectivity

 Following additional connectivity has been proposed by constructing new links with the expressway:

-NCR-CMC hubs of Bhatinda-Hisar-Jaipur-Gwalior
+NCR–CMC hubs of Bathinda–Hisar–Jaipur–Gwalior

-There is a proposal to link this corridor to north-western India by a combination of constructing greenfield stretches and upgrading existing roads through National Capital Region's Counter Magnet Cities (NCR-CMC) of Bhatinda-Hisar-Jaipur (via Karauli)-Gwalior.
+There is a proposal to link this corridor to north-western India by a combination of constructing greenfield stretches and upgrading existing roads through National Capital Region's Counter Magnet Cities (NCR–CMC) of Bhatinda-Hisar–Jaipur (via Karauli)–Gwalior.
 This requires the construction of a road-cum-rail bridge over the Chambal River between Karauli-Taintara and/or Sirmathura-Joura.